0xKourama/Elbanna-NP-Notes/work/Infosec_pro.md

 3. privilege escalation
 4. persistence

-# what are the most likely points of attack?
-1. web applications (Tools, CloudSpace, MyCloud)

-# what is proper security?
+# Security Concepts
-*ensuring that only the intended functions are carried out by the intended person* _authentication & limitation_
+*ensuring that only the intended functions are carried out by the intended person* _authentication & authorization_
 - https://app.pluralsight.com/library/courses/security-engineering/table-of-contents

-# What are the correct steps to apply the concept of least privilege?
+# What are the steps to apply the concept of least privilege?
-1. collecting information about roles and access requirements
+1. Collecting information about roles and access requirements
-2. translating the roles to privileges
+2. Translating the roles to privileges
-3. implementing the change without disrupting business (seamlessly)
+3. Implementing the change without disrupting business (seamlessly)

 # what are courses that have brief supporting material?
 1. https://app.pluralsight.com/library/courses/cyber-security-executive-briefing/table-of-contents